Isometric Incompatibility in Growing Elastic Sheets

 The inability to extend the isometric configurations, which violates the smooth embedding hypothesis in \cite{lewicka2011scaling}, introduces a fundamentally new mechanism of shape selection: it forces the sheet into complex configurations with diverging energy density as the thickness decreases.
 Similarly to Gauss and MCP incompatibilities, this new incompatibility has the potential to account for an entirely new class of pattern-forming phenomena in natural and synthetic slender solids.

-To clarify the context of our results, it is important to note that a situation where $a$ significantly deviates from $\abar$ in a thin sheet, regardless of $\bbar$, is not unprecedented.
+To clarify the context of our results, it is important to note that a situation where $a$ significantly deviates from $\bar{a}$ in a thin sheet, regardless of $\bar{b}$, is not unprecedented.
 The canonical example arises in the growth of a surface with constant negative curvature with the topology of a cylinder.
-It is well known that this geometry possesses a horizon beyond which the symmetry breaks, and the emerging periodic pattern becomes increasingly refined as the thickness decreases \cite{sharon2010mechanics}.
+It is well-known that this geometry possesses a horizon beyond which the symmetry breaks, and the emerging periodic pattern becomes increasingly refined as the thickness decreases \cite{sharon2010mechanics}.
 This behavior has been observed in synthetic sheets and invoked to explain morphogenetic patterns in natural tissues~\cite{sharon2010mechanics,amar2012petal,marder2006geometry,arroyo2014shape}.
 Importantly, this geometrically frustrated state does not reflect Gauss or MCP incompatibility.
-Whether or not it reflects an approach towards a non-regular isometric embedding, when thickness decreases, remains an open question~\cite{marder2007crumpling,sharon2010mechanics}.
+Whether or not it reflects an approach toward a nonregular isometric embedding, when thickness decreases, remains an open question~\cite{marder2007crumpling,sharon2010mechanics}.
 The geometric origin of this phenomena was hypothesized to be related to Hilbert’s theorem~\cite{do2016differential}, which rules out any complete surface of constant negative Gaussian curvature in $\mathbb{R}^3$.
 It therefore has long been viewed as an exclusive feature of a surface with negative curvature.

 Our work overturns this interpretation.
-By considering growth with \textit{positive} Gaussian curvature we show that horizons may emerge in positively curved geometries, where no classical obstruction applies.
-This observation expands the landscape of geometric-frustration to topological-frustration in open thin sheets beyond its traditionally understood boundaries.
+By considering growth with \textit{positive} Gaussian curvature we show that horizons may emerge in positively curved geometries.
+This observation expands the landscape of geometric frustration to topological frustration in open thin sheets beyond its traditionally understood boundaries.